willholley/giv_tcp/README.md

 #### Hybrid
 This will modulate Charge Limit to top up a base 6A grid charge with any excess solar energy.
 Similar to Solar but uses a constant 6A from Grid plus additional solar energy on top.

+### Max Session Energy
+This will cap the maximum energy delivered to the vehicle in a single charge session.
+Setting this to 0kWh disables this setting.

+### Import Cap
+This will monitor the Grid current from the first GivTCP inverter and if it is within 5% of the Import Cap setting it will reduce EVC Charge current to stay 10% under the import Cap.
+Setting this to 0A disables this setting.